vega/vega/packages/vega-scenegraph/README.md

 `group` property pointing to it's parent group (if any).
 The `toJSON` method maps a scenegraph instance to a JSON string, stripping any parent pointers or other non-standard properties.

+## Test Suite

+The vega-scengraph test suite compares rendered output for both Canvas (PNG) and SVG (text) renderers.
+Due to differences among platforms, pixel-level rendering by node-canvas can differ across operating systems.
+As a result, some test cases may break when running on a system other than Mac OS X (our standard platform for testing).
+If you are running on Linux or Windows and experience test failures, it does not necessarily indicate an issue with vega-scenegraph.
+In such cases, we recommend running the node-canvas test-server (`npm run test-server` from the node-canvas repository) to compare server-side and client-side rendering.